Uberspace/lab/source/guide_bitwarden.rst

  The new configuration is adapted immediately.
 Minor updates will be applied automatically.
  [isabell@stardust ~]$

-If you want to use Bitwarden_rs with your own domain you need to setup your domain first:
+If you want to use Bitwarden_rs with your own domain you need to set up your domain first:

 .. include:: includes/web-domain-list.rst